 There are several treatment options available to OSA patients, including medical management, involving lifestyle changes such as weight loss, CPAP therapy, mandibular advancement devices, or MADs, surgical interventions, and advanced neurostimulation devices.
-We are aware of two competing
+We are aware of two competing hypoglossal nerve stimulation devices for use in treating patients with OSA.
+While the benefits of hypoglossal nerve stimulation have been well-recognized, we believe competing hypoglossal nerve stimulation solutions suffer from several limitations, including:

-- · Neurostimulator with internal battery - In most cases, the internal battery, once depleted, must be replaced in a further surgical procedure.
-Additional procedures may result in an increased risk of infection at the incision site. - The neurostimulator is positioned in a subcutaneous pocket, and the device may be palpable or visible in the chest area. - Competing systems have received 1.5T MRI clearance for head/neck and extremity scans only. - Multiple Implantable Components Requiring Multiple Surgical Incisions - · Competing systems require multiple parts to be implanted including leads and a cuff electrode; - Competing systems require multiple surgical incisions and subcutaneous lead tunneling.
+- Neurostimulator with Internal Battery - In most cases, the internal battery, once depleted, must be replaced in a further surgical procedure.
+Additional procedures may result in an increased risk of infection at the incision site. - The neurostimulator is positioned in a subcutaneous pocket, and the device may be palpable or visible in the chest area. - Competing systems have received 1.5T MRI clearance for head/neck and extremity scans only. - Multiple Implantable Components Requiring Multiple Surgical Incisions - Competing systems require multiple parts to be implanted including leads and a cuff electrode. - Competing systems require multiple surgical incisions and subcutaneous lead tunneling.
 These multiple steps during implantation, can result in an increased risk of surgical infection. - Unilateral Stimulation - Unilateral stimulation delivers stimulation to only one branch of the hypoglossal nerve, which limits options for nonresponding or contraindicated patients, including patients with CCC.